DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

 - `rdp` services needs to be restarted on VM reboot:

-    - Continue with the build tutorials where the `ansible` scripts will set the xrdp service to start on VM boot for you.
+    - Continue with the build tutorials where the `ansible` scripts will setup the `xrdp` service to start on VM boot for you.

     - Or restart the service manually in the VM: